videolan/x265/doc/reST/presets.rst

 ~~~~~~~~~~~~~~~~~~~~

 :option:`--tune` *grain* tries to improve the retention of film grain in
 the reconstructed output.
-It disables rate distortion optimizations in
-quantization, and increases the default psy-rd.

-    * :option:`--psy-rd` 0.5
+Varying the  quantization parameter within and
+across frames causes grain strobing (uneven distribution of grain), which
+is visually distracting. :option: `--tune` *grain* severely dials down
+algorithms that vary the quantization parameter.

-    * :option:`--rdoq-level` 0
+    * :option:`--aq-mode` 0
-    * :option:`--psy-rdoq` 0
+    * :option:`--cu-tree` 0

-It lowers the strength of adaptive quantization, so residual energy can
-be more evenly distributed across the (noisy) picture:

-    * :option:`--aq-strength` 0.3

-And it similarly tunes rate control to prevent the slice QP from
-swinging too wildly from frame to frame:

-    * :option:`--ipratio` 1.1
-    * :option:`--pbratio` 1.1
+    * :option:`--ip-factor` 1.1
-    * :option:`--qcomp` 0.8
+	* :option:`--pb-factor` 1.0

-And lastly it reduces the strength of deblocking to prevent grain being
-blurred on block boundaries:

-    * :option:`--deblock` -2
+	* :option:`--qp-step` 1

+It also enables a specialised ratecontrol algorithm :option:`--rc-grain`
+that strictly minimises QP fluctuations across frames, while still allowing
+the encoder to hit bitrate targets and VBV buffer limits (with a slightly
+higher margin of error than normal).
+It is highly recommended that this
+algorithm is used only through the :option:`--tune` *grain* feature.

 Fast Decode
 ~~~~~~~~~~~